uncoder-cloud/beyond-mcp/README.md

 ## Usage

-To use the tools, send a JSON request to the MCP server with the following format:
+Send a JSON request to the MCP server:
 ```json
 {
     "tool_name": "tool_name",